There is a fascinating (to some) paradox in piano tuning.

 Electronic Tuning Devices - EDT’s

-Learning to tune by ear is hard and takes a long time and sustained effort.
+Learning to tune by ear is hard and takes a sustained effort over a long time.
 Even then there is great variability in the end results as some tuners are more careful and conscientious and skilled at getting the strings tuned to their optimal point for a given piano.

 Electronic tuning devices have been around for decades but were only used for single pitch instruments.
 It was generally accepted that the earlier devices were not accurate enough for piano tuning.